hugovangalen/RetroUSBJoystick/README.md

 See below for instructions on how to connect the joystick to the Arduino.

+The code should compile for the wired mode by default but you should ensure that only `LOCAL_CLIENT` is defined in `RetroUSBJoystickConfig.h`.

-Ensure that `LOCAL_CLIENT` is defined in `RetroUSBJoystickConfig.h`, and compile and upload the sketch to the board.
+Compile and upload the sketch to the board.

 ### Connections